inet256/inet256/README.md

 - Addresses are plentiful.
 Spawn a new node for each process.
 Every process gets its own address, no need for ports.
 - IPv6/IPv4 can run above or below INET256.
 - Autopeering and transport address discovery help make peering easy.

-## Spec
-Addresses are determined by 256 bits of `SHAKE-256` of the `PKIX ASN.1 DER` encoding of the public key.

-More about that design decision in `docs/`

-Take a look in `ARCHITECTURE.md` for more about the interface for network protocols.

 ## Network Routing Protocols
 This project separates a modern communication API from the routing algorithm that powers it.